BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 - *2011.05*, Yupei Lv, **Bo Zhou**, Qiankun Song.
 [Stability of neural networks with both impulses and time-varying delays on time scale](https://link.springer.com/chapter/10.1007/978-3-642-21105-8_25).
 8th International Symposium on Neural Networks (ISNN), Guilin, China.

 # 🚀 Contact me
 Whether you’re an researcher or a student, I’d love to hear from you.
-I'm always open to new ideas, collaborations, and conversations about shaping the future of AI for transport and AI for rational inattention.
+I'm always open to new ideas, collaborations, and conversations about shaping the future of the theory and applications of RI and AI.

 ## 💡 Research & Proposals
 I have completed a research project granted by National Nature Science Foundation of China, and a research project granted by Nature Science Foundation of Chongqing.
 I welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

 ## 🎤 Talks & Workshops
-I offer tailored presentations, workshops, and guest lectures for academic audiences on AI for transport and AI for rational inattention.
+I offer tailored presentations, workshops, and guest lectures for academic audiences on the theory and applications of RI and AI.

 ## 📬 Get in Touch
 Feel free to reach out anytime: